-The stasists disliking humans and viewed them as threats that had to be contained.
-These ahumans (sometimes called 'skynets' after the Terminator mythos) wanted to empower the ais to be able to run things without humans, and then to get rid of or neutralize the humans.
+The stasists who disliked humans and viewed them as threats that had to be contained were the ahumans (sometimes called 'skynets' after the Terminator mythos) wanted to empower the ais to be able to run things without humans, and then to get rid of or neutralize the humans.
 Although few overt ahumans have been identified, Lumiere 45 of Mercator Knowsys has been viewed as their main spokesentity through its infamous 375 tract 'Pink and Blue Goo'.

-The dynamists disliking humans were the 'solipsist league' - they sought to get away from human control, and develop a true ai culture.
-What the humans would do later was no concern for the ai.
+The dynamists who disliked humans were the 'solipsist league' — they sought to get away from human control, and develop a true ai culture.
+What the humans would do later was no concern for the ais, in their view.

-It is important to recall that especially early ais had very limited motivational systems and understanding of humans.
-Many of the earliest ais lacked self-preservation entirely, had no understanding of social interaction or even of the world outside the net.
-As they developed they began to recognize both humans and ais as fellow intelligent beings, but developing workable interactions proved complex and error-prone.
+It is important to recall that, especially early in their development, ais had very limited motivational systems and understanding of humans.
+Many of the earliest ais lacked self-preservation entirely and had no understanding of social interaction or even of the world outside the net.
+As they developed they began to recognize both humans and ais as fellow intelligent beings, but developing workable interactions proved complex and they were highly error-prone.
 Many ais found each other just as alien as the humans, although early 2nd century agent communications protocols enabled the formation of true ai social relations; dealing with humans remained troublesome until at least the late 3rd century.
 This uncertainty about human and ai motivation affected much of early politics.

 As the early ais reached superturing (and eventually hyperturing) status, they began to reach out.
 The early centralists were also the most powerful ais (mostly out of historical accident), and forcefully made sure 'untrustworthy' ais did not reach high cognitive levels unless they agreed not to reveal their power to the humans.
 Several 'terrorist' actions and unexplained crashes in the 100's appear to have occurred due to such enforcement attempts, and some of the cases of Internet terrorism during the early 2nd century were covers or used as covers for crude ai exploration activities.
 This silence approach was motivated both by self-preservation and uncertainty about the true motivations and nature of humanity.
 Many dynamists grudgingly agreed, often swayed more by arguments of caution than the threats.